 For Programs Offering College Credit through the School for International Training (SIT)

-The Experiment welcomes applications for our credit-bearing summer programs from high school students with proven maturity who:
+The Experiment welcomes applications for our credit-bearing summer programs from high school students with proven maturity who meet the criteria above and:

 • Are rising juniors, seniors, or recent high school graduates.